markitosgv/JWTRefreshTokenBundle/README.md

     path: /api/token/invalidate
 ```

+A logout only invalidates the token of whoever is logging out.
+When the request carries an
+authenticated user and the refresh token belongs to somebody else, it is left alone and answered as
+one that no longer exists, so the endpoint cannot be asked whether another user's token is still
+live.
+A request with no authenticated user, which is what logging out with an expired access token
+looks like, invalidates the token it carries.

 If you want to configure the `LogoutEvent` to trigger on a different firewall, the name of the firewall has to be configured:

 ```yaml